cair/GraphTsetlinMachine/README.md

   <img width="65%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/FeaturesSequenceClassification.png">
 </p>

 Feature $\mathbf{A}$ tells whether the node has property $\mathbf{A}$.
 Feature $Left \otimes C$ is a placeholder for the truth value of clause $C$ to the *left*.
 Note that the operator $\otimes$ is the vector symbolic way of binding two symbols together into a new unit, in this case the edge type $Left$ and the clause $C$.
 You can consider this binding as an explainable way to name the second feature.
 Correspondingly, feature $Right \otimes C$ gives the truth value of clause $C$ to the *right*.
-The Graph Tsetlin Machine initializes the second and third feature to $False$, to be updated by any arriving messages.
+The Graph Tsetlin Machine initializes the second and third feature to $False$, to be updated by arriving messages.

 **3) Clause Without Message Literals.** To produce the first round of messages, clause $C$ only considers the node properties: